Demolition Permits Filed for 3300 Mission Street, San Francisco

 3300 Mission Street establishing view, rendering by BAR Architects3300 Mission Street establishing view, rendering by BAR Architects

 Demolition permits have ben filed for an existing building at 3300 Mission Street in Bernal Heights, San Francisco.
-The project proposal includes the demolition of an existing six-story mixed-use building and construction of a new mixed-use affordable housing project.
+The project proposal includes the demolition of an existing three-story mixed-use building and construction of a new mixed-use affordable housing project.

 The development team includes Mitchelville Real Estate Group, Bernal Heights Housing Corporation, and the Tabernacle Community Development Corporation.
 BAR Architects is working with historical consultant Page & Turnbull for the design.
 AWA Landscape Architect will be overseeing the ground-level streetscape and crowning rooftop deck.